Koha-Community/kohadocs/source/patrons.rst

 Restrictions may also prevent renewing items if the :ref:`RestrictionBlockRenewing` system preference is set to 'block'.

+On the OPAC, patrons will get a message saying their account is frozen.
+They will not be able to place holds from the OPAC.

 If you have patrons that have more than one restriction, you can choose to cumulate their restriction periods or not through the :ref:`CumulativeRestrictionPeriods` system preference.